Kim Kardashian Sizzles In Snakeskin-Print String Bikini: ‘Night Swim’

 Kim Kardashian likes to keep her followers up to date with what’s going on in her world and took to Instagram to update fans with more new snapshots of herself.

-The reality star stunned in a shimmery bronze snakeskin-print string bikini top that was tied up around her neck.
+The reality star stunned in a shimmery bronze snakeskin-print string bikini top with thin straps that went around her neck.
 The garment displayed her decolletage as well as her toned stomach.
 Kardashian paired the ensemble with matching bottoms, which were tied above her waistline.
 She went barefoot for the occasion and kept her fingernails short.
 She didn’t opt for many accessories and rocked large hoop earrings.
 Kardashian styled her long dark hair in one long plait and looked very glam.

 The 39-year-old treated her followers to three images within one post.